Disputes with your community housing provider

 The Housing Registrar investigates complaints where there is evidence a community housing provider has not met its obligations under the National Regulatory Code.

-If you want to make a complaint of a serious or sensitive nature about your community housing provider you may contact the Office of Housing Regulation.
+If you want to make a complaint of a serious or sensitive nature about your community housing provider, contact the Office of Housing Regulation.